bradygaster-zz/downr/src/wwwroot/posts/ndecision-with-aop/index.md

   <img src="/posts/ndecision-with-aop/media/ndecision_demo_output.png" alt="Output of the demonstration code">
 </p>
 <p>Just like the NDecision core project,
-  <a>NDecision.Aspects is available for free via NuGet</a> .
+  <a title="NDecision.Aspects on NuGet" href="http://nuget.org/List/Packages/NDecision.Aspects">NDecision.Aspects is available for free via NuGet</a> .
 Don&apos;t worry about the dependencies or having to install both packages; simply installing NDecision.Aspects will bring down everything you need, including the PostSharp assembly, as SharpCrafters
   so generously offer it up as a NuGet package too.&#xA0;</p>
 <p>
   <img alt="NDecision.Aspects NuGet install " src="/posts/ndecision-with-aop/media/ndecision-aspects-install.png">
 </p>
 <p>Happy coding!
 I hope you give NDecision a spin.
 If you do take the time to play with it, please let me know how it works out for you via the comments form.
 Or, you can find me on
-  <a>Twitter at @bradygaster.</a>
+  <a href="http://twitter.com/#!/bradygaster">Twitter at @bradygaster.</a>
 </p>